 This stress alone can cause any person to turn to drugs or alcohol to numb their pain and frustration.
 The feeling that they have to hide their true selves from the outer world and the judgements it may pass can often lead to feeling isolated and depressed.
 This contributes to the higher rate of dual diagnosis, or coexisting conditions, in this population as well.

-How does drug rehab treatment differ for LGBT people?
+How does drug rehab treatment differ for LGBTQ people?

 Substance abuse treatment for people in the lesbian, gay, bisexual, and transgender community is largely the same as rehab for other people, but there are some important differences in care.
 For instance, a center that specializes in such treatment may offer an environment that is fully or largely made up of other LGBT people, which may feel more supportive or less isolating than programs that are primarily filled with heterosexual people.